Associate and Open Files

 SWT bases this on the value set with the Display.setAppName() function.
 Normally, this is set by the Workbench when it creates the display and the value is the "appName" taken from the product extension point.

-Listening to SWT.OpenDocument events
+Listening to SWT.OpenDocument Events

 The launcher communicates with SWT to inform SWT about a request to open one or more files.
 SWT then can fire the SWT.OpenDocument event.
 For an RCP application to take advantage of this it must register a listener for the SWT.OpenDocument event.
 It should register this listener before calling PlatformUI.createAndRunWorkbench so that the listener is in place before the workbench starts running the event loop.